 Try not to keep your emotions inside as you grieve your loved one.
 A healthy outlet will help you release your emotions and honor your loved one.
 Creative outlets like writing, painting, and songwriting are all great ways to explore your grief.
 However, some people might prefer physical outlets like running and hiking.
 No matter how you release your grief, you’ll be taking steps to manage your depression as well.

-The mental health professionals at The Collective offer the depression counseling Denver residents trust.
-We help area residents work through life’s challenges through individual and group counseling, as well as other holistic behavioral health services.
+The mental health professionals at SOL Mental Health offer the depression counseling our clients trust.
+We help area residents work through life’s challenges through individual counseling, as well as other holistic behavioral health services.
 Our psychiatry team also offers comprehensive medication management for a variety of mental health conditions.

 Whether you’re seeking a diagnosis or need a specific type of specialty counseling, contact us today to schedule a consultation.

-Does My Insurance Cover a Therapist at The Collective?
+Does My Insurance Cover a Therapist at SOL Mental Health?